-This guide describes how to install orcharhino using the “Kickstart + orcharhino web installer” method.
-(Hence forth the orcharhino web installer will be referred to as orcharhino installer or simply installer).
-In other words, we will use a Kickstart file (provided by ATIX) to install CentOS on the host orcharhino will run on, and the orcharhino installer (provided directly on the CentOS host installed via Kickstart) to install orcharhino itself.
+This guide describes how to install orcharhino using the “Kickstart + orcharhino installer” method.
+In other words, we will use a Kickstart file (provided by ATIX) to install CentOS on the host orcharhino will run on.
+Afterwards we will use the orcharhino installer to install orcharhino itself.

 The installation guide contains the following subsections:

 - Prerequisites and System Requirements

 Prerequisites and System Requirements¶

 We recommend installing orcharhino on a virtual server.
 (Amongst other advantages this will allow for snapshot creation for backups).
 However, orcharhino can also be installed on a bare metal system.

 In order to follow the installation process from this guide, you will require the following: